Rolisteam/DiceParser/HelpMe.md

 1d20+1d10
 ```

-The k operator to keeps as many dice as you roll is pretty useless because it is the default behaviour.
+The k operator to keep as many dice as you roll is pretty useless because it is the default behaviour.

 ## Platform specific documentation